*** HIRING FOR 2020 SEASON ***

 Duties & Responsibilities

-- Coordinates with Executive Chef, Executive Sous Chef and Sous Chef action plan for meal period.
+• Coordinate with Executive Chef action plan for meal period.

-- Ensure that all Galley departments are always in full compliance with all company, United States Coast Guard and Federal Drug Administration rules and regulations at all times.
+• Follow all Company, United States Coast Guard and Federal Drug Administration rules and regulations at all times.

-- Ensure that all food specifications and presentations are adhered to during meal period.
+• Ensure that all sanitation and safety specifications are adhered to during meal period.

 Minimum Qualifications & Requirements